argumentcomputer/yatima-lang-alpha/README.md

 Yatima is a pure functional programming language implemented in Rust with the following features:

-- **Content-Addressing** powers reproducible builds, and peer-to-peer package management.
+- **Content-Addressing** powers reproducible builds and peer-to-peer package management.
 A Yatima content-address represents an _immutable_ program and all its dependencies.
 That means if someones shares an address with you, you can perfectly replicate their computation (and in principle even their computing environment!).
 Since the program is immutable, the way it runs the first time is the way it runs everytime.
-- **First-class types**.
-This lets you the programmer to tell the compiler what you _intend_ to do in your program.
+- **First-class types** let you, the programmer, tell the compiler what you _intend_ to do in your program.
 Then, like a helpful robot assistant, the compiler will check to make sure that what you're _actually doing_ matches those expressed intentions.
 Type-driven programming lets the compiler act as